MutualAidz/kairoslux-website/docs/KLW_MASTER_CONTROL_SPEC_v02.md

   6) Institutional memory
 - This grid exists to help visitors recognize their work quickly (before reading the journey/steps).

-REQ‑23 – The three paths must be presented as “Discernment steps” (UI) while preserving “Path 1/2/3” naming (requirements)
+REQ‑23 – The three steps must be presented as “Discernment steps” (UI)
-- The service flow remains: Path 1 (Discern & Clarify) → Path 2 (Design & Decide) → Path 3 (Mission Impact Work).
-(REQ‑05 remains in force.)
+- The service flow remains: Step 1 (Discern & Clarify) → Step 2 (Design & Decide) → Step 3 (Mission Impact Work).
-- UI labels may use clearer, parallel “Discernment steps” language, e.g.:
+- UI labels should use clear, parallel “Discernment steps” language, e.g.:
-  - Step 1 — Discern by Listening (Path 1 — Discern & Clarify)
+  - Step 1 — Discern by Listening (Discern & Clarify)
-  - Step 2 — Discern by Designing (Path 2 — Design & Decide)
+  - Step 2 — Discern by Designing (Design & Decide)
-  - Step 3 — Discern by Doing (Path 3 — Mission Impact Work)
+  - Step 3 — Discern by Doing (Mission Impact Work)
-- The page must still include the “Path 1/Path 2/Path 3” language explicitly somewhere (visible or accessible text) to satisfy REQ‑05.
+- Path naming is not required in visible or accessible text.

-REQ‑24 – The path/step arc must be consolidated with progressive disclosure (not three long vertical sections)
+REQ‑24 – The step arc must be consolidated with progressive disclosure (not three long vertical sections)
-- Do not render both (a) an overview row of the three paths and (b) three fully expanded vertical sections beneath it.
+- Do not render both (a) an overview row of the three steps and (b) three fully expanded vertical sections beneath it.
-- Present the three paths/steps as a single consolidated “journey” module:
+- Present the three steps as a single consolidated “journey” module:
   - Desktop: horizontal stepper/tabs controlling one active panel by default.
   - Mobile: stacked accordion (one open by default).
   - Optional: “Show all steps” toggle for deep readers.